FLOWORK-gif/addon/README.md

 Have a cool module or widget that could make someone else's life easier?
 Don't keep it to yourself!
 Share it here and become a part of the innovation.
 The process is designed to be incredibly simple, all through the Flowork app:

 1.  **Create & Test Your Addon**: Develop your module, plugin, or widget on your local machine.
-Make sure you've tested it thoroughly.
+Make sure it's tested and working smoothly.
 (Psst... use the **Module Factory** inside Flowork for a massive head start!).
 2.  **Open the Addon Manager**: In your Flowork application, navigate to the **Addon Manager** page.
 3.  **Find Your Local Addon**: In the **"Locally Installed"** tab, find the addon you just created and tested.
 4.  **Click the Upload Button**: Next to your addon's name, click **"Upload to Community..."**.